Efficiency-Reward Trade-Off in Queues with Dynamic Arrivals: Literature Review

-Relatedly, the existing literature carries out asymptotic analyses to compare the performance of simple pricing policies.
+Relatedly, the existing literature carrys out asymptotic analysis to compare the performance of simple pricing policies.
 In particular, \cite{kim2018value} study the benefit of dynamic pricing over static pricing in a single server queue with delay sensitive customers under a revenue maximization objective, and characterize the order of the revenue loss gap between these policies and the optimal fluid benchmark.
-More recently, \cite{varma2023dynamic} extend this comparison to networks of two-sided matching queues and establish similar asymptotic performance gap result.
-Similar scaling results for simple dynamic policies in loss systems with reusable resources are obtained in \cite{balseiro2025dynamic}.
-These comparative studies typically focus on restricted classes of dynamic policies, notably two-price schemes, and are conducted under the assumption of concave revenue functions.
+More recently, \cite{varma2023dynamic} extend this comparison to networks of two-sided matching queues and establish a similar asymptotic performance gap result.
+These comparative studies typically focus on restricted classes of dynamic policies, such as two-price schemes, and are conducted under the assumption of concave revenue functions.
 In contrast, \Cref{D_O_S} considers fully dynamic pricing policies and shows that they can strictly outperform two-price benchmarks.
-For clarity, a detailed comparison with \cite{kim2018value} is provided in \Cref{value of DP in large queue system}.
+Moreover, revenue functions are not always concave in practice \cite{talluri2004revenue}.
+For example, in applications involving strategic agents \cite{varma2020near}, equilibrium effects and game-theoretic considerations can naturally lead to non-concave revenue or welfare functions, and our framework is able to accommodate such non-concave revenue function settings.
+A detailed comparison with \cite{kim2018value} is provided in \Cref{value of DP in large queue system}.
 Moreover, revenue functions are not always concave in practice \cite{talluri2004revenue}.
 For example, in applications involving strategic agents \cite{varma2020near}, equilibrium effects and game-theoretic considerations can naturally lead to non-concave revenue or welfare functions, and our framework is able to accommodate such non-concave revenue function settings.

 Our scaling results are closely related to those in \cite{balseiro2025dynamic}, with related curvature-based insights also appearing in the dynamic resource allocation literature \cite{besbes2025dynamic}.
 Viewed through this curvature-based lens, the locally smooth and locally linear regimes around the optimal fluid admission probability identified in \cite{balseiro2025dynamic} correspond closely to our concave-like and non-concave-like behavior around capacity, as formalized in \eqref{eq:concave_like}.
 Beyond the differences discussed in the previous paragraph, one key difference is that their scaling results are governed by the local curvature of the reward function itself, whereas ours depend on the curvature of the convex hull of the reward function, which is a global property.